rduplain/qwerty.sh/README.md

 The qwerty.sh project provides fully portable shell with checksum support using commands commonly found on Unix platforms, and makes every effort to provide simple error messages when things go wrong.
+All of this together provides a means to publish executable checksum specifications.

 Status: Alpha; consider the project a prototype until the v1.0 release.